Even some of the most seasoned apartment investors have never heard of bonus depreciation. Why would they?

 No discussion of depreciation would be complete without mentioning depreciation recapture.
 Depreciation is primarily a tax deferral strategy.
 In other words, investors can typically defer taxes for the time they own their properties because of depreciation.

 Typically, accredited investors sit in higher income tax brackets.
 For those individuals, the difference between those higher rates and the tax on depreciation recapture is tax that has been eliminated.
 This is known as tax arbitrage.
-Smart investors take advantage of this opportunity to lower their tax bill.
+Savvy investors take advantage of this opportunity to lower their tax bills.
 It’s an additional benefit over and above the time value of money.

 How Bonus Depreciation Reduces Taxes

-For most accredited investors, taxes are easily their biggest expense.
-Every dollar they spend in tax is a dollar they can’t use to secure their financial future.
+For most accredited investors, taxes are easily their most significant expense.
+Every dollar they spend on taxes is money they can’t use to secure their financial future.

-The highly tax-advantaged nature of real estate is one of the reasons they invest in apartments.
+People invest in apartments because of the highly tax-advantaged nature of real estate.
 However, bonus depreciation has taken it to the next level for the right person.

 How do you know if you’re the right person?

-You don’t have to have income as high as John’s, but you do need to have K-1 passive activity income from other sources.
+You don’t have to have income as high as John’s, but you need K-1 passive activity income from other sources.
 Earned income simply doesn’t count.
 The key is the K-1.
-Do you know if you get K-1’s every year?
+Do you know if you get K-1s every year?
 If not, you should review your taxes or call your CPA.

-Consider what some of our investors have been able to achieve utilizing this benefit.
+Consider what some of our investors have achieved utilizing this benefit.
 For example, our average investor has realized 50% of their initial investment in bonus depreciation in year one.

 At the highest tax rate of 37%, those people with K-1 passive activity income could potentially reduce their tax burden by $9,250 (for a single $50,000 investment), $18,500 (for every $100,000 invested), and $37,500 (for $200,000 investment).